Wage Loss Replacement Benefits

 If you are not an insurer and you pay amounts to one of your employees to compensate for the loss of all or part of his or her employment income, these amounts are generally considered to be employment income.

 They are considered to be wage loss replacement benefits, however, if the plan is based on insurance principles, that is, if the funds are accumulated, usually in the hands of a trustee or in a trust account, and are sufficient to guarantee the payment of potential claims.
-For more information, consult the most recent version of interpretation bulletin IMP.
+For more information, consult the current version of interpretation bulletin IMP.
 43-1 on the Publications du Québec website, or contact us.

 As a rule, any amounts paid by a third party under an Administrative Services Only (ASO) contract that does not meet insurance principles are considered to be employment income.